pypa/pip/docs/html/user_guide.rst

       py -m pip install SomePackage==1.0.4     # specific version py -m pip install 'SomePackage>=1.0.4'   # minimum version

-For more information and examples, see the :ref:pip install reference.
+For more information and examples, see the :ref:`pip install` reference.

 .. _PyPI: https://pypi.org/

 .. _`0-basic-authentication-credentials`:
 .. rubric:: Basic Authentication Credentials

-This is now covered in :doc:topics/authentication.
+This is now covered in :doc:`topics/authentication`.

 .. _`0-netrc-support`:
 .. rubric:: netrc Support

-This is now covered in :doc:topics/authentication.
+This is now covered in :doc:`topics/authentication`.

 .. _`0-keyring-support`:
 .. rubric:: Keyring Support

-This is now covered in :doc:topics/authentication.
+This is now covered in :doc:`topics/authentication`.

 Using a Proxy Server
 ====================